| (hier gehts zur Presserklärung) Liebe Leute, hier eine News in Sachen GATS-Politik der EU. Moderne Herrschaft

 economy by increasing productivity across sectors and are crucial for economic

+development.
 The GATS negotiations are about opening up services trade.
 They are not about

 deregulation of services, many of which are closely regulated for very good